sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/piece-store.md

 order: 5
 ---

 Greenfield SP is a storage infrastructure for Greenfield decentralized storgage platform.
-Greenfield SP use `PieceStore` to store users payload data.
+Greenfield SP uses `PieceStore` to store users' payload data.

 # PieceStore Config

-When creating a PieceStore, there are the following options to deploy underlying storage:
+When creating a PieceStore, there are the following options to configure underlying storage:

 ```toml
 [PieceStore]